1 Introduction

 2.1.1 Electric-Based Process Heating

-Electrotechnologies, or electric-based process heating systems use electromagnetic fields or electric currents to generate heat.
-Direct and indirect methods of heating are used with Electrotechnologies.
+Electrotechnologies, or electric-based process heating systems, generate heat using electromagnetic fields or electric currents.
+They use direct and indirect heating methods.

 Direct heating methods generate work within the piece by passing a current through, inducing current into, or exciting atoms within the material using electromagnetic radiation.

-Indirect heating methods using Electrotechnologies involves using one of the three direct heating methods to heat an element or a susceptor, transferring the heat to the material.
+Indirect heating methods using Electrotechnologies involve using one of the three direct heating methods to heat an element or a susceptor, transferring the heat to the material.

 2.1.2 Fuel-Based Process Heating

-As is the case with gas-fire water bath heaters, fuel-based process heating involves combusting hydrocarbon-based fuels.
+As with gas-fired water bath heaters, fuel-based process heating involves combusting hydrocarbon-based fuels.
 The heat generated by this combustion can be directly or indirectly transferred to the material.

-The gases produced from combustion can make direct contact with the material, or they may be separated from the material for indirect heating purposes.
-This fuel-based process heating accounts for at least 17% of total industrial energy use within the United States and may account for 15% or more of production cost.
+The gases produced from combustion can make direct contact with the material or be separated from it for indirect heating purposes.
+Fuel-based process heating accounts for at least 17% of total industrial energy use within the United States and may account for 15% or more of production cost.

 2.1.3 Steam-Based Process Heating

-Steam has several qualities which make it suitable for process heating.
-High heat capacity, ease of transport, and efficient transfer of heat at constant temperature makes it useful for many process heating applications.
+Steam has several qualities that make it suitable for process heating.
+Its high heat capacity, ease of transport, and efficient transfer of heat at constant temperature make it useful for many process heating applications.

-It is fairly common for hybrid systems using steam and another energy source to serve in process heating endeavours.
-Natural gas or electric-based infrared technology and steam, such as a steam-based drum dryer for paper drying, is one such hybrid system.
+It is fairly common for hybrid systems to use steam and another energy source for process heating.
+One such hybrid system uses natural gas or electric-based infrared technology and steam, such as a steam-based drum dryer for paper drying.

 2.2 Process Heating Operations Overview

 Industrial process heating is used for dozens of heating operations.
-Industries as varied as chemical production, food production, and metal manufacturing use process heaters for essential operations.
+Industries such as chemical, food, and metal manufacturing use process heaters for essential operations.
 The most common heating operations are listed below in Table 1.

-Gas-fired indirect water bath heaters are used primarily in the oil and natural gas industries for safe, effective regulation of pressure and treatment of natural gas and oil.
+Gas-fired indirect water bath heaters are used primarily in the oil and natural gas industries to safely and effectively regulate pressure and treat natural gas and oil.

-Oil refineries, offshore platforms, and wellheads use indirect water bath heaters for reducing oil viscosity and processing.
-When used at a wellhead, water bath heaters (line heaters) maintain temperatures in good operations.
+Oil refineries, offshore platforms, and wellheads use indirect water bath heaters to reduce oil viscosity and processing.
+Water bath heaters (line heaters) maintain temperatures and operate well when used at a wellhead.
 Common operations include:

 - Heating Feed Stocks